Juan Santamaría International Airport

-Juan Santamaría International Airport (Aeropuerto Internacional Juan Santamaría) is the primary international airport serving San José, the capital of Costa Rica.
+Juan Santamaría International Airport is the primary international airport serving San José, the capital of Costa Rica.
 The airport is located in Alajuela Province, 20 km northwest of downtown San José.
 It is named after Costa Rica's national hero, Juan Santamaría, a drummer boy who died in 1856 defending his country against forces led by William Walker, an American filibuster.
 It is the biggest and busiest airport in Costa Rica and second in Central America, transiting more than 5 million passengers per year before COVID.

 The airport is a hub for Avianca Costa Rica, Costa Rica Green Airways, Sansa Airlines, and Volaris Costa Rica, and a focus city for Avianca El Salvador and Copa Airlines.
 It was the country's only international gateway for many years, before the opening of the international airport in Liberia, Guanacaste.
 Both airports have direct flights to North and Central America and Europe, but Juan Santamaría International Airport also serves cities in South America and the Caribbean.

 Juan Santamaría International Airport was once the busiest airport in Central America, but is currently second after Tocumen International Airport in Panama.
 In 2022, Juan Santamaría International Airport received 5 million passengers (international and domestic).

 History

 The airport was built to replace the previous one in downtown San Jose, where Parque La Sabana is located today.
-The government secured funding in 1951 and construction proceeded slowly until the airport was officially inaugurated on May 2, 1958.
+The government secured funding in 1951 and construction proceeded slowly until the airport was officially inaugurated on 2 May 1958.
 It was initially called "Aeropuerto Internacional el Coco", after its location of the same name in the province of Alajuela.
 It was later renamed in honor of Juan Santamaría.
 In 1961, funding was secured to build the highway connecting the airport to downtown San José.
+In 1981, a five-year development plan was drawn for the airport.
+Subsequently, a new runway was built, and navigation aids including approach lights, a VHF omnidirectional range (VOR), an instrument landing system (ILS), distance measuring equipment (DME), and a radar were installed.